fterh/sneakpeek/README.md

 This project follows this [Git branching workflow](https://nvie.com/posts/a-successful-git-branching-model/).

 ## Operation
+### Before running
+The program requires an environmental variable to be set `SUBREDDIT`.
+This specifies the subreddit that the bot will monitor.
+At the moment, only 1 subreddit may be specified.

+### Running/Testing
+All the commands below assume that the virtual environment has been activated (`pipenv shell`).

+* Running: `SUBREDDIT=name python main.py` (or `SUBREDDIT=name nohup python main.py &`)
+* Testing: `invoke test`

 ### General
 `main.py` starts the bot and calls `scan(subreddit)` (in `scan.py`),
 which monitors for new submissions in the provided subreddit.